The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Discussion

 \subsection{Photometric and spectroscopic comparisons with other SNe}

-We select a sample of SLSNe Ib to compare the photometry and spectra of SN~2021bnw with those of analogous objects having post-maximum He-rich NIR spectra: PTF10hgi, SN 2012il \citep{inserraetal2013} and SN 2017egm \citep{nicholletal2017a,boseetal2018,hosseinzadehetal2022,zhuetal2023} and SN~2019hge \citep{yanetal2020}.
-We also add to the comparison sample the SLSN I SN~2020wnt \citep{gutierrezetal2022}, which has possible \ion{He}{I} detections at about $\sim5000$ and $\sim7000\,\mathrm{\AA{}}$ and has a similar steepening in the LC.
-We compare the $K$-corrected absolute LCs in all available filters for the SNe of the comparison sample (Fig.~\ref{fig:phot_comparisons}).
-For SN~2021bnw, we use the $K$-correction following \citet{fioreetal2021} (see Table~\ref{tab:speclog}), while for the other SNe we use the approximation $K=-2.5\log_{10}(1+z)$ \citep{hoggetal2002}, which is reasonable for SLSNe I \citep[][]{chenetal2023a}.
-Interestingly, SN~2021bnw and SN~2017egm are remarkably similar in terms of absolute magnitude around the pre-maximum/maximum and early post maximum epochs ($\lesssim20$ days), in which the LCs of both SNe present a wedge shape which is sharper in $g$ and broader in other filters.
-However, SN~2017egm rises faster towards the maximum compared to SN~2021bnw (see Fig.~\ref{fig:phot_comparisons}).
-After $\sim20$ days the follow-up of SN~2017egm was interrupted, but soon after $\sim85$ days their $g$ LCs are still similar until $\sim100$ days.
-Compared to them, the other SLSNe I of the sample evolve faster after maximum in $g$ and show a change of slope about 50 days after maximum.
-In particular, SN 2019hge exhibits a sharp bump at that epoch, which precedes of $\sim10$ days a similar one in the $g$ LC of SN 2021bnw.
+We selected a sample of SLSNe Ib to compare the photometry and spectra of SN~2021bnw with those of analogous objects with post-maximum He-rich NIR spectra: PTF10hgi, SN 2012il \citep{inserraetal2013}, SN 2017egm \citep{nicholletal2017a,boseetal2018,hosseinzadehetal2022,zhuetal2023}, SN~2019hge \citep{yanetal2020}, SN 2024rmj \citep{kumaretal2025}, and SN 2024afav \citep{kumaretal2026}.
+We also added the SLSN I SN~2020wnt \citep{gutierrezetal2022} to the comparison sample, which has possible \ion{He}{I} detections at about $\sim5000$ and $\sim7000\,\text{\AA{}}$ and a similar steepening in the LC.
+We compared the $K$-corrected absolute LCs in all available filters for the SNe of the comparison sample (Fig.~\ref{fig:phot_comparisons}).
+For SN~2021bnw, we used the $K$-correction following \citet[see our Table~\ref{tab:speclog}]{fioreetal2021}, while for the other SNe, we used the approximation $K=-2.5\log_{10}(1+z)$ \citep{hoggetal2002}, which is reasonable for SLSNe I \citep[][]{chenetal2023a}.
+Interestingly, the LCs of SN~2021bnw and SN~2017egm are remarkably similar in terms of absolute magnitude around the pre-maximum/maximum and early post-maximum epochs ($\lesssim20$ days), in which they present a wedge shape that is sharper in $g$ and broader in other filters.
+However, the LC of SN~2017egm rises faster toward maximum than that of SN~2021bnw (see Fig.~\ref{fig:phot_comparisons}).
+After $\sim20$ days, the follow-up of SN~2017egm was interrupted, but soon after $\sim85$ days, their $g$ LCs were still similar until $\sim100$ days.
+Compared to them, the LCs of SN~2012il, PTF10hgi, and SN~2020wnt evolved faster after maximum, while the LC of SN 2024rmj, the brightest of the sample, reached a plateau-like phase after maximum.
+Moreover, the LCs of SN 2019hge and SN 2024afav exhibited sharp bumps after maximum.